bekahpstein/Portfolio_BPS/README.md

     j = j+1
 ```

-The script searches the article names and article content for matches associated with the company name, brands, nicknames, and conglomerate companies.
+The script searches the article names and article content for matches associated with the company name, brands, nicknames, and conglomerate companies. **If "Coke" was used in an article, "The Coca-Cola Company" would be tagged along with the associated ID**

 ```
 k = 0